mr-nudo/matrix-multiplier/README.md

 }
 ```

-## Improvements
+## Improvements 🎉

 * Add email feature to the /signup endpoint to notify the users of their Auth Keys
-* An endpoint to refresh username and/or password
+* An endpoint to refresh username and/or password based on request
-*
+* Upgrade the Design Pattern from MVC
+* Heroku to work properly on all API routes!